infobloxopen/bloxone-go-client/keys/docs/GenerateTsigAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGenerateTsigGenerateTSIGRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGenerateTSIGRequest struct via the builder pattern

 Name | Type | Description  | Notes